Judaeo-Romance languages: Judaeo-Catalan

 Judaeo-Catalan also known as Catalanic, was a Catalan dialect in Catalonia, Valencia and the Balearic Islands that was spoken before the 1492 expulsion of the Alhambra Decree.
 It is unknown when Jews abandoned the language.
 While numerous Catalan texts written in the Hebrew alphabet survive, whether or not they truly represent a dialect is debated.
 Some scholars, while conceding that the evidence for the language is scarce, still defend Judaeo-Catalan's status as a language, whereas other scholars deny such a language ever truly existed, or, contend that the evidence is too limited to take any position on the matter at all.

 Jewish French

 Jewish French is an ethnolect of French spoken by 200-300 French Jews.
-It unlike most Judeo-Romance language is considered not in decline but instead is doing well.
-It contains some influence from Yiddish, Israeli Hebrew as well as Judeo-Arabic from Mizrahi Jews who moved to France after being expelled from North Africa.
-Today there is media, both digital and physical in Jewish French.
+Unlike most other Judeo-Romance languages, it is considered not to be in decline, but instead is doing well.
+It contains some influence from Yiddish and Israeli Hebrew, as well as from Judeo-Arabic introduced by Mizrahi Jews who moved to France after being expelled from North Africa.
+Today there exist both digital and print media in Jewish French.
 It is not descendent from Zarphatic.